Hellissandur longwave radio mast

-The Hellissandur longwave radio mast (Langbylgjustöðin á Gufuskálum /is/) is a 412 m tall guyed radio mast formerly used for longwave radio transmissions of RÚV (The Icelandic National Broadcasting Service).
+The Hellissandur radio mast (Langbylgjustöðin á Gufuskálum /is/) is a 412 m tall guyed radio mast formerly used for longwave radio transmissions of RÚV (The Icelandic National Broadcasting Service) and the North Atlantic LORAN-C chain.
 It is situated at Gufuskálar /is/, near Hellissandur on the Snæfellsnes peninsula of West Iceland.
-It is currently the tallest longwave radio mast in the world and the tallest above ground structure in Western Europe.
+It was, for a time, the tallest longwave radio mast in the world, and is currently the tallest above ground structure in Western Europe.

-It formed part of RÚV's longwave service.
-It was intended to fill in gaps of the FM radio, serve seafarers and as a critical communications facility.
-It previously operated in parallel with the less powerful Eiðar longwave transmitter to form nationwide longwave coverage, but Eiðar was demolished in 2023.
+It formed part of RÚV's longwave service, and was intended to fill in the gaps of the FM radio spectrum, serve seafarers, and act as a critical communications facility.
+It previously operated in parallel with the less powerful Eiðar longwave transmitter to provide nationwide longwave coverage.

-The mast, which is among the tallest structures in Western Europe, is insulated against the ground, and guyed at five levels by steel ropes, which are subdivided by insulators.
+The mast is insulated against the ground, and guyed at five levels by steel ropes which are subdivided by insulators.
 It was built in 1963 to replace the 190.5 m tall LORAN-C mast, constructed in 1959 for the North Atlantic LORAN-C chain (GRD 7970).
 A second, smaller, 30 m tall tower was installed by the US Coast Guard in the autumn of 1961 as part of a LORAN-A network paired with Greenland.

 The LORAN-C scheme closed in 1994.
-In 1991, the original RÚV 1930 longwave transmitter tower at Vatnsendi (near Reykjavík) collapsed.
-As the Hellissandur mast was free for use, it was converted for use by RÚV (The Icelandic National Broadcasting Service) for its longwave transmissions on 189 kHz at a power of 300 kilowatts in the 1997.
+In 1991, the original RÚV longwave transmitter towers, erected in 1930, at Vatnsendi (near Reykjavík) collapsed.
+As the Hellissandur mast was free for use, it was converted for use by RÚV (The Icelandic National Broadcasting Service) for its longwave transmissions on 189 kHz at a power of 300 kilowatts in 1997.

-In 2023 RÚV announced the retirement of all its longwave transmissions by 2024, citing its inadequacy as a backup service as most vehicles and radios do not support longwave broadcasts anymore.
+In 2023 RÚV announced the retirement of all its longwave transmissions by 2024, citing its inadequacy as a backup service, as most consumer radio equipment no longer supports longwave broadcasts.
+The Eiðar site was earmarked for demolition in 2023.
 The Hellissandur transmitter went off the air on 5 September 2024 and on 17 October it was officially announced as closed.
+The mast remains in place.